RiverArchitect/Media/README.md

 1) Download the complete program file directory tree as zip.

-2) The main programm and modules are contained in the [RiverArchitect/RiverArchitect/][2] directory.
+2) The main program and modules are contained in the [RiverArchitect/RiverArchitect/][2] directory.

 3) Open the manual ([direct download link][3]) and follow the instructions in section 3 (Getting started)